Sometimes, after a traitor makes their Face–Heel Turn

 - Discord in Twilight’s Kingdom also fits the bill.
 He teams up with Tirek, thus betraying all of Equestria, but later realizes that his friendship with Fluttershy was more important to him after he is himself betrayed by Tirek.

-- The Simpsons.
-In "24 Minutes" (a parody of 24), Martin Prince gives himself a wedgie - in-universe, the equivalent of hanging himself - after he's forced to be The Mole.
+- The Simpsons: In "24 Minutes" (a parody of 24), Martin Prince gives himself a wedgie — which is portrayed as if he was hanging himself — after he's forced to be The Mole.

 - Benedict Arnold's last words were supposedly, "Let me die in this old uniform in which I fought my battles.
 May God forgive me for ever having put on another."